 Use separate lists for separate campaigns.

-If running a raffle, clearly label prize messages in your CSV.
+If running a raffle, clearly label prize messages in your CSV and display that message using the custom text variable in your popup.

 Monitor assigned codes regularly if running high-traffic campaigns.